 - Beta blockers.
 Medications such as atenolol (Tenormin) can lower your heart rate, reduce blood pressure and prevent some of the harmful effects of stress hormones.
 Beta blockers aren't usually given as an initial treatment for hypertension.
 Your doctor might recommend adding a beta blocker if another type of medication isn't effective alone.

 - Calcium channel blockers.
 These medications prevent calcium from entering cells of the heart and blood vessel walls, resulting in lower blood pressure.
 Examples include amlodipine (Norvasc) and diltiazem (Cardizem).

 - Diuretics.
 Medications known as thiazide-type diuretics can facilitate blood flow, lowering hypertension.
 Examples include chlorthalidone and hydrochlorothiazide.

 Treating sleep apnea

 If you haven't been diagnosed with sleep apnea, but your partner tells you that you snore or that you stop breathing momentarily while you sleep, talk with your doctor about getting tested for sleep apnea.

 Aortic valve repair or replacement

-- Douglas PS, et al. Definition and pathogenesis of left ventricular hypertrophy in hypertension. http://www.uptodate.com/index.
-Accessed May 28, 2012.
+- Douglas PS, et al. Definition and pathogenesis of left ventricular hypertrophy in hypertension. http://www.uptodate.com/home.
+Accessed April 6, 2015.

-- What is high blood pressure?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/hbp/.
-Accessed May 30, 2012.
+- How can high blood pressure be prevented?
+National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/hbp/prevention.
+Accessed April 6, 2015.